-Primary health care professionals are trained to recognise skin lesions suspicious for melanoma.
-Primary health care professionals play an important role in the opportunistic discovery of melanoma and non-melanoma skin cancer as part of their everyday practice.
-Therefore, it is essential they have the competence to identify lesions suspicious of melanoma.
-The use of dermatoscopy as part of a full skin examination increases the likelihood of identifying thin and in-situ melanoma and reduces the unnecessary removal of benign lesions Kittler et al 2002.
-Therefore, an introduction to learning the fundamental skills of dermatoscopy should be included in the General Practice Registrar GPEP training programme.
-Novel artificial or augmented intelligence tools based on convolutional neural networks are available to assist in the classification of suspicious skin lesions.
-Clinical validation is incomplete in local settings and such tools should be used with caution; they are likely to be increasingly useful for triage of high-risk lesions alongside expert dermatoscopic analysis to enhance current clinical practices Ferrante di Ruffano et al 2018, Haggenmüller et al 2021.
-1.2.1 All primary health care professionals are knowledgeable about the most precise methods to estimate a patient's risk of melanoma, and about subtypes of melanoma.
-1.2.2 All primary health care professionals are alert for skin lesions with malignant features in the context of physical examinations performed for other reasons.
-1.2.3 All primary health care professionals involved in early detection of melanoma should be trained in the use of the dermatoscope and regularly undertake refresher training Harkemanne et al 2021.
-1.2.4 As part of diagnosing a skin lesion, clinicians arrange to carry out a full skin check by themselves or another healthcare professional Aitken et al 2009.
-1.2.5 Teledermatology and e-referral systems should be implemented to allow accurate triage and therefore expedite management of atypical pigmented lesions.
-1.2.6 Validated artificial intelligence tools are used alongside expert dermatoscopic analysis to enhance current clinical best practice.
-1.2.7 All allied professionals who come into contact with people's skin have access to training in recognising skin changes suggestive of melanoma and in advising patients with suspicious lesions to see a health care professional Melanoma Taskforce 2012.
-1.2.8 Population-based skin screening is not recommended at this time in the absence of substantive evidence as to its effectiveness in reducing mortality Johansson et al 2019.
+Description Primary health care professionals are trained to recognise skin lesions suspicious for melanoma.
+Rationale Primary health care professionals play an important role in the opport discovery of melanoma and non-melanoma skin cancer as part of the practice.
+Therefore, it is essential they have the competence to ident suspicious of melanoma.
+The use of dermatoscopy as part of a full skin examination increase likelihood of identifying thin and in-situ melanoma and reduces the removal of benign lesions (Kittler et al 2002).
+Therefore it is expected specialist general practitioners are trained in dermatoscopy either or vocational training or as part of their continuing professional develop primary and secondary practitioners involved in the provision of ski care, particularly early melanoma detection and follow up of care or patients should have training in clinical dermatoscopy.
+Novel artificial or augmented intelligence tools based on convolution networks are available to assist in the classification of suspicious ski Clinical validation is incomplete in local settings and such tools sho with caution; they are likely to be increasingly useful for triage of hi lesions alongside expert dermatoscopic analysis to enhance current practices (Ferrante di Ruffano et al 2018, Haggenmüller et al 2021).
+Endorsed by Royal New Zealand College of General Practitioners (Reference) Good practice points All primary health care professionals are knowledgeable about the most precise methods to estimate a patient's risk of melanoma, and about subtypes of melanoma.
+All primary health care professionals are alert for skin lesions with malignant features in the context of physical examinations performed for other reasons. .2.3 All primary health care professionals involved in early detection of melanoma should be trained in the use of the dermatoscope and regularly undertake refresher training (Harkemanne et al 2021). .2.4 As part of diagnosing a skin lesion, clinicians arrange to carry out a full skin check by themselves or another healthcare professional (Aitken et al 2009). .2.5 Teledermatology and e-referral systems should be implemented to allow accurate triage and therefore expedite management of atypical pigmented lesions. .2.6 Validated artificial intelligence tools are used alongside expert dermatoscopic analysis to enhance current clinical best practice. .2.7 All allied professionals who come into contact with people's skin have access to training in recognising skin changes suggestive of melanoma and in advising patients with suspicious lesions to see a health care professional (Melanoma Taskforce 2012). .2.8 Population-based skin screening is not recommended at this time in the absence of substantive evidence as to its effectiveness in reducing mortality (Johansson et al 2019).